jeffbristow/biolink/README.md

 # biolink
 BioLink is a simple one page BioLink layout that works well on desktops and mobile devices.

+-- If you know CSS and PHP you can make adjustments to the code faily easy to adjust colors. --

 Currently it has icons for some alternative social media platforms.
 MeWe, Minds, TruthSocial, Gettr, Parler, USA.life, and Gab.

 I plan to add more social networks, started with these since most of the biolink tools out there omit them.